 If you would like to have a meeting to discuss and hopefully resolve your complaint, we will arrange this within 3 working days of your request.
 Within 3 working days of the meeting Mr Conway will write to you to confirm what took place and any solutions he has agreed with you.

 If you do not want a meeting, or if it is not possible for any reason, Mr Conway will send you a detailed response to your complaint, including suggestions for resolving the matter.
-You will receive this within 21 days of the firm acknowledging your complaint.
+You will receive this within eight weeks of the firm acknowledging your complaint.

 We will arrange for Mr Conway’s Partner, Ms Shortland, or someone who is not connected with the complaint, to review the decision.